andrewbhy/control-vuejs-assignment/docs/day2/README.md

 - came across destructuring assignment example ( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment,http://exploringjs.com/es6/ch_destructuring.html)
 - trying to learn how vuex can be implemented in SPA project.
 Trying to find similarities between react/redux.
 - decided to use flow for type checking;  It will be benefitical when implementing the to-do list model
+- eslintc : setting env flags ( node, es6 ) is needed in order to recognize 'require' or 'Promise'
+- Promise
+    - testing : karma
+    - eslint : env